nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 **Header Panel**

 In the Header panel, it contains a Logged in via CorpPass indicator, your **login name** and your **law firm name**.
-You can choose to **Log out** of the app from here.
+You can choose to **Log out** of the App from here.
 This will lead you to the login screen.

 At the top right corner, you can read your **case notifications** by clicking on the bell icon.